ARM-software/libGPULayers/layer_gpu_support/README_LAYER.md

 ## Shaders and Pipelines

-The shaders and pipelines override allows some control over how the shader compiler handles compilation tasks.
+The shaders and pipelines overrides allow some control over how the shader compiler handles compilation tasks.

 #### Configuration options